Traditional Loans for Small Business

 - Personal information

-So if traditional funding are difficult to get why should you try to get one?
+So if traditional funding is difficult to get why should you try to get one?

 • Have lower cost of working capital